Home » World Maps » Asia

 Asia Continent Information:Asia is a continent in the eastern and northern hemispheres.
 It is located east of Europe, north of the Indian Ocean, and it is bordered on the east by the Pacific Ocean and on the north by the Arctic Ocean.
 Asia includes the Philippines Islands and Indonesia.

-Asia Cities:Ashgabat, Astana, Bangkok, Banglaore, Beijing, Bishkek, Bombay, Calcutta, Chittagong, Colombo, Dili, Dund-Us, Dushanbe, Hanoi, Hyderabad, Indore, Islamabad, Jakarta, Kabul, Kakutsk, Kanpur, Kathmandu, Kuala Lumpur, Lanzhou, Madras, Manila, Nanchang, New Delhi, Ohaka, Patna, Phnom Penh, P'yongyang, Rangoon, Sapporo, Seoul, Shanghai, Taipei, Tashkent, Tokyo and Ulan Bator.
+Asia Cities:Ashgabat, Astana, Bangkok, Banglaore, Beijing, Bishkek, Bombay, Calcutta, Chittagong, Colombo, Dili, Dushanbe, Hanoi, Hyderabad, Indore, Islamabad, Jakarta, Kabul, Kakutsk, Kanpur, Kathmandu, Kuala Lumpur, Lanzhou, Madras, Manila, Nanchang, New Delhi, Ohaka, Patna, Phnom Penh, P'yongyang, Sapporo, Seoul, Shanghai, Taipei, Tashkent, Tokyo, Ulaanbaatar, and Yangon.

 Asia Locations:Andaman Sea, Arabian Sea, Aral Sea, Arctic Ocean, Banda Sea, Barents Sea, Bay of Bengal, Bering Sea, Caspian Sea, East China Sea, East Siberian Sea, Indian Ocean, Java Sea, Kara Sea, Lake Balkhash, Lake Maikal, Laptev Sea, Pacific Ocean, Philippine Sea, Sea of Japan, Sea of Okhotsk and Yellow Sea.